CEU3006/mobilegame/README.md

 Improvements I could do to my game to make it better is:
 - add sounds to make it more interesting when playing.
-- Add more settings then just turning on and of sounds.
+- Add more settings then just turning on and of music.
-- multiple controls for people who are disability's or people
+- multiple controls for people who are disability's so instead of rotating the phone it has buttons as well

 References:
 Bowling ball model: